An Advanced Method to Decrease Pain and Improve Function

 Remember the song and words “…the knee bone is connected to the thigh bone…”?
 Well, so they are and so are all of the body parts connected in what is referred to as the kinetic chain.
 The instruments allow the clinician to follow that kinetic chain, effectively uncovering the cause of the problem, then treating the cause and the area of pain or restriction.

-The unaided hand is hard pressed to detect and break up as much scar tissue, or follow the kinetic chain, as effectively or efficiently as stainless steel instruments can.
+The unaided hand is hard pressed to detect and break up as much scar tissue or follow the kinetic chain, as effectively or efficiently as stainless steel instruments can.
 Most patients have a positive response within two to three treatments.
 Most patients are not disabled and continue to perform their regular functions at home or work.
-GT decreases overall time of treatment, fosters faster rehabilitation/recovery, reduces need for anti-inflammatory medication and resolves chronic conditions thought to be permanent.
+GT decreases overall time of treatment, fosters faster rehabilitation/recovery, reduces the need for anti-inflammatory medication and resolves chronic conditions thought to be permanent.

 Dedication to a prescribed home exercise program is essential to the success of your treatment.
 Stretching and strengthening exercises are given to you in order to maintain the release of scar tissue, restrictions and adhesions.